M1078/KDT-Test-Executive-Development/Readme.md

 This is the overview for a structured Test Executive program intended primarily for hardware/systems testing.
 It will be designed to run on Linux systems.
 The program will have a spreadsheet type script generator that requires minimal if any software coding in order to execute.
 It is intended to develop and run automated and semi-automated test systems and be used by Systems and Hardware Engineers using simple spreadsheet commands.

-Designed to run on Linux ideally CentOS.
+Designed to run on a main Linux distribution ideally RHEL or maybe CentOS Stream.

 One major goal of this project is to be able to run the Executive on various Linux machines.
 It could reside on a high-end server and it could also run on a Raspberry Pi.
 An advantage to that is that overall test development could be accomplished very inexpensively during the development phase.
 It would be ideal if the I/O hardware could also accomplished on Raspberry Pi and similar modules yielding a very inexpensive overall test system.